Department of Statistics, University of Auckland, Private Bag 92019, Auckland,

 +64 9 373 7018

-I am an Associate Professor in the Statistics Department of the University of Auckland, New Zealand.
+I am an Associate Professor in the Department of Statistics of the University of Auckland, New Zealand.

-Previously I worked in the Research Unit for
+Previously I worked in CREEM, part of the Statistics

 Division of the School of